IBE160/SG-Awesome-like-KI/docs/sprint-artifacts/3-2-create-manage-classes.md

 ### Completion Notes List

+*   Implemented API endpoints for class management (`GET`, `POST`, `PUT`, `DELETE`) in `src/app/api/classes/route.ts` and `src/app/api/classes/[id]/route.ts`.
+*   Implemented UI for class management in `src/components/ClassManagementUI.tsx` and integrated into `src/app/classes/page.tsx`.
+This includes forms for creating new classes, UI for listing existing classes with rename and delete options, and a confirmation dialog for class deletion.
+*   Implemented client-side validation for class names (25 alphanumeric characters) in `src/components/ClassManagementUI.tsx`.
+*   Created and updated integration tests for class management API endpoints in `tests/integration/api/classes/route.test.ts`.
+*   Created unit tests for the `ClassManagementUI` component in `tests/unit/ClassManagementUI.test.tsx`.

 ### File List
 *   `src/app/classes/page.tsx` (NEW) - for the classes UI
 *   `src/app/api/classes/route.ts` (NEW) - for the classes API endpoint
+*   `src/app/api/classes/[id]/route.ts` (NEW) - for the classes API endpoint (PUT/DELETE)
 *   `src/components/ClassManagementUI.tsx` (NEW) - custom component for class management
 *   `src/lib/supabase/client.ts` (MODIFIED) - for Supabase client integration (classes table operations)
+*   `tests/integration/api/classes/route.test.ts` (NEW) - Integration tests for the classes API route
+*   `tests/unit/ClassManagementUI.test.tsx` (NEW) - Unit tests for the ClassManagementUI component

 ### Learnings from Previous Story